jas97/airline-data-analysis/README.md

 ## Data set

 Data set provided at http://stat-computing.org/dataexpo/2009/ contains data about commercial flights in USA between 1987 and 2008.
-Data is described by
+Data is described by 29 attributes.

 ## Exploratory Data Analysis